Antlar Privacy Policy

 Under the Privacy Act 1988 (Cth) and the Privacy Act 2020 (NZ), you have the right to:

-- access the personal information we hold about you
+- access the personal information Antlar holds about you

 - request correction of inaccurate, incomplete, or outdated information